Hi-Folks/data-block/README.md

 ```

 ### Exporting to YAML string with `toYaml()`
-In the case you need to generate a valid YAML string with the content of the Block object, you can use the `toYaml()` method.
+If you need to generate a valid YAML string using the content of the Block object, you can use the `toYaml()` method.

-This is helpful when you are manipulating data with the Block class and at a certain point need to send the data in YAML string format to your own function or a function from a third-party package that expects to receive a YAML string as a parameter.
+This is helpful when manipulating data with the Block class and, at a certain point, need to send the data in YAML string format to your function or a function from a third-party package that expects to receive a YAML string as a parameter.

 ```php
 $data = Block::make($fruitsArray);